 Girl Scouts have been selling cookies for more than a hundred years—since 1917 to be exact.
 Today, they sell upwards of 200 million boxes of cookies per year.
 Yowzer, that’s a lot of cookie dough, am I right?
 From late January through mid-March, Americans flock to the scouts to place their orders for cookies, and you better believe animal lovers are eager to get in on this annual cookie frenzy too.

-Vegan Girl Scout Cookies:
+Vegan Girl Scout Cookies

-- Thin Mints (always vegan—hurray!)
+Thin Mints (always vegan—hurray!)

-- Peanut Butter Patties (only when baked by ABC Bakers—their twins called Tagalongs are not vegan)
+It’s important to note that these cookies are only vegan when baked by ABC Bakers—their twins called Tagalongs are not vegan!

 It’s important to note that there are two different baking companies that produce Girl Scout cookies for different regions—ABC Bakers and Little Brownie Bakers.
 Each uses different ingredient formulas, so be sure to double check the ingredient labels for any cookies you purchase.

 A Quick History on Girl Scouts